Multi-State Paternity Attorneys at Stange Law Firm

 Either way, there is perhaps no more contentious area than paternity and child custody.
 When custody and child support issues involve non-married couples, the situation is often murky to most people, leaving parties on both sides frustrated and confused about how to resolve the issue fairly and in the child’s best interests.

-The reality is unmarried parents in these cases often end up filing and/or litigating a paternity case under the Uniform Parentage Act.
+The reality is that unmarried parents in these cases often end up filing and/or litigating a paternity case under the Uniform Parentage Act.
 In these cases, courts can determine paternity, child custody-related issues, and child support.
 This can result in unmarried parents receiving a parenting plan or custody schedule just like married parents who went through a divorce.

 Work to Resolve Tough Child Custody Issues Without Costly Litigation

 In some cases involving non-married parents and custody, there is usually a middle ground that can be reached through skillful, resourceful negotiations.
-In other cases, the case becomes contested (just like a divorce) and the judge has to rule on the matter after a trial.
+In other cases, the case becomes contested (just like a divorce), and the judge has to rule on the matter after a trial.

 When it comes to custody matters, many judges expect parties to do everything possible to alleviate animosity and work toward a reasonable solution.
 Stange Law Firm, PC, has earned respect among legal and social service professionals, and judges know that I put the child’s welfare first.
 If your case turns out to be contested, Stange Law Firm, PC, can help you as well.